“To me, boxing is like a ballet – except there’s no music, no choreography, and the dancers hit each other.” – Jack Handy.

 Again, the discrimination between brands will be based on the use of gloves.

-Perhaps you will become one of the 10 best British boxers …
+Take boxing classes with your new gloves and perhaps you will become one of the 10 best British boxers …

 All brands offer all types of gloves: training gloves, punching bag gloves, sparring gloves, and boxing gloves for fighting.